 By letter dated July 9, 2007, DHHS received a final report from OIG regarding an audit of DHHS' disproportionate share hospital ("DSH") payments during federal fiscal year 2004.
 See MEDICAID PROGRAM.
 The report found that the \$35,325,468 federal share for federal fiscal year 2004 was unallowable on the grounds that the State's cost to charge ratio was inflated.
 The report recommended that the federal share be refunded and that the State work with CMS to review DSH payments claimed after the audit period and refund any overpayments.
 DHHS responded to CMS regarding the report on August 8, 2007.
 Based on DHHS's response to a previously transmitted draft report, the OIG reduced the amount it recommended for repayment in the July 9, 2007 final report by approximately \$9 million.
 The draft report had recommended repayment of \$44,418,237.00.
 In October 2009, DHHS received a Notice of Disallowance from CMS indicating that it concurred with the OIG findings.
 The notice indicated that CMS was disallowing \$35,325,468 in federal funds for FFY 2004.
 The notice also confirmed that the State could appeal the disallowance to the Federal Departmental Appeals Board ("DAB") and elect to retain the funds pending appeal.
 DHHS filed a formal Notice of Appeal on December 18, 2009 with the DAB.
 DHHS submitted a request for discovery of documents on January 14, 2010, and discovery is ongoing.
 Both sides filed briefs with the DAB.
 DHHS elected to retain the funds pending the appeal.
 A decision in the appeal was temporarily stayed to provide the parties an opportunity to explore the possibility of resolution of the appeal through settlement.
 On or before May 16, 2011, the parties were required to report to the DAB as to the status of any settlement discussions before the DAB will consider issuing an additional stay.
-The DAB lifted the temporary stay on July 1, 2011.
-On July 13, 2011 the DAB issued a decision upholding the disallowance.
-DHHS has filed a motion for reconsideration.
-If the DAB denies reconsideration, it is likely that the State will be required to make repayments to CMS in installments in fiscal year 2012.
+DHHS filed a motion for reconsideration, which was denied by the DAB on October 14, 2011.
+CMS will recover the disallowance from the State in eight quarterly installments over a two-year period, beginning with the quarter that commences on January 1, 2012.
+The installments will be effectuated through reductions in the State's quarterly Medicaid grant awards.
+No further substantive action is expected on this matter.